-The National Inherited Bleeding Disorder Genotyping Laboratory was founded in 2000 to provide molecular diagnostic testing for hemophilia A, hemophilia B, von Willebrand disease, and rare bleeding disorders.
+The National Inherited Bleeding Disorder Genotyping Laboratory (NIBDGL) was founded in 2000 to provide molecular diagnostic testing for hemophilia A, hemophilia B, von Willebrand disease, and rare bleeding disorders.

 The laboratory is supported by the Association of Hemophilia Clinic Directors of Canada, and by the Queen’s University Department of Pathology and Molecular Medicine.

 Tests may only be ordered by care givers from Canadian hemophilia comprehensive care centers and from clinical genetics clinics across Canada.